Reuters reporters in court 100 days after their arrest in Myanmar

 After the arrests of the reporters, the military admitted its soldiers took part in the killing.

+Myanmar’s ambassador to the United Nations, Hau Do Suan, said last month that the journalists were not arrested for reporting a story, but were accused of “illegally possessing confidential government documents”.

+Judge Ye Lwin declined a defense attempt to submit the Reuters report describing the killings at the village of Inn Din as evidence, citing a decision at an earlier hearing not to admit the story at this stage in the proceedings.

-Senior United Nations officials, western nations and press freedom advocates have called for the release of the journalists.
+Senior United Nations officials, Western nations and press freedom advocates have called for the release of the journalists.

+The U.S. Embassy in Yangon tweeted: “Today is the 100th day in detention from reporters Wa Lone and Kyaw Soe Oo.
+Freedom of the press remains critical for Myanmar’s democratic transition.”

-On Wednesday, diplomats from countries including the United States, Canada, Sweden and the European Union were attending the court hearing in Myanmar’s largest city, Yangon.
+Diplomats from countries including the United States, Canada, Sweden attended Wednesday’s hearing.

 The Danish embassy, which has closely monitored the case, said the pair had spent “100 days behind bars for ensuring the public’s right to information”.

-“The embassy of Denmark in Myanmar strongly urges the Government of Myanmar to drop all charges against Wa Lone and Kyaw Soe Oo and to release them immediately,” the embassy said before the hearing.
+EU Ambassador to Myanmar Kristian Schmidt, asked about the journalists’ reporting of the Rakhine crisis, said it was imperative to establish what had taken place there.

+“We all want to find out the truth of what happened,” he said.
+“I fear for the moment we have not seen the full truth of what has happened.”

-Reporting by Simon Lewis; Editing by Lincoln Feast
+Reporting by Simon Lewis and Sam Aung Moon; Additional reporting by Yimou Lee and Aye Win Myint; Editing by Lincoln Feast and Alex Richardson